ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 ```

 Since these two definitions should generate the same cache, we can consider them
 equivalent.
-The  This definition of equality is called [function
+This definition of equality is called [function
 extensionality](https://en.wikipedia.org/wiki/Extensionality): if for all inputs
 $x$ we can show that, for two functions $f$ and $g$ that $f(x) = g(x)$, then we
 can say that $f$ and $g$ are extensionally equal.
 Our AST comparison we used for